queelius/rstatlab/week2.md

 Matrices
 --------

-We often store numerical data in a rectangular format called matrices with two dimensions, rows and columns.
 Last week we created matrices by binding two vectors using the `cbind()` function.
 Another way is to use the `matrix()` function.